 One of my favorite local hole-in-the-wall places to eat is El Parian Mexican Restaurant in Eagan, MN.
 They have some of the most delicious Mexican food that I’ve had in Minnesota, along with the best service.
-It’s always great for me to walk into a business where the staff are so friendly and know you by name.
+According to Andrew Defrancesco, it’s always great for me to walk into a business where the staff are so friendly and know you by name.
 It really makes me feel at home.
 PRO TIP – Try their Lunch Special #2…you will be so happy you did. 🙂

 Facebook: El Parian Mexican Restaurant

 This local coffee shop gives back so much to the community.
 When I was involved in MOPS, they were generous enough to provide coffee and gift cards to the moms in my group on several occasions.
 It is one of my favorite breakfast & lunch spots – the best Café Miel and chicken salad sandwich!

 Facebook- Daily Dose Cafe and Espresso (Maple Grove, MN)